 The first immediate step is to Be Efficient,

 You may find it helpful to set a specific period of the day to focus on your work materials and make that time known throughout the office.
 If others recognize that you are unavailable during certain points in the day, you will find yourself completing more work and achieving more of your goals each day.
-In this way, they will still think you are thoughtful, but you just need time to work without interruptions.
+In this way, they will still think you are thinking, but you just need time to work without interruptions.

 The second immediate step is to Forgive and Forget